 We played an instrumental role in the passage of Westchester's Tobacco 21 Legislation in Spring 2018.
 We are currently advocating for a flavor ban and other county-level legislation that will further decrease nicotine use.
 After advocating for a flavor ban in Yonkers, NY, pop.
 202,000, we were proud to show our support as Mayor Mike Spano signed one into law in September.
 Check out our quote in the press release here: https://www.yonkersny.gov/Home/Components/News/News/6781/3218

 Flavor Ban Policy Paper: Pros and Cons

-Following rigorous analysis, we and others have determined that a flavor ban would make a significant contribution to decreasing the number of teens using e-cigarettes.
-Please see our pro/con paper below on the topic for more information.
+Following a rigorous policy analysis and debate, we determined that a flavor ban would make a significant contribution to decreasing the number of teens using e-cigarettes.
+Please see our pro/con paper below for more information on this topic.

 At SAN, we believe that collaboration is essential to success, and we are always eager to share insights from our legislative advocacy experience with other advocates.
 Using a combination of email/petition drives, meetings with legislators, speeches at public hearings, press conferences, and more, we leverage the power of youth to turn proposed policies into reality.
 If you are interested in starting a local legislative advocacy initiative or want to learn more about how we amplify youth voice, fill out our contact form!